ofbennett/nhs-prescribing-etl-pipeline/README.md

 There are numerous ways this project could be extended.

-- So far the cloud based ETL pipeline has only been run with a month's worth of data to keep AWS costs down.
+- So far the cloud based ETL pipeline has only been run with a month's worth of data to keep my AWS costs down.
 After some minor adjustments the plan is to run it next with a few years worth of data.
 - Make the postcode API calls part of the automated ETL pipeline and include it in the Airflow DAG.
 - Add more types of visualisation to the web app (like a bar chart).
 - Add the ability to select specific regions and time scales to display in the web app.